 A Hub for Regional Export

 Djibouti’s strategic location and port infrastructure make it an ideal base for exporting solar modules to neighboring countries in East Africa, such as Ethiopia and Somalia.
-This transforms the venture from one serving a domestic market to a regional industrial player, generating export revenue and further strengthening the business model.
+A local manufacturing facility can evolve from serving a domestic market to becoming a regional industrial player, generating export revenue and strengthening the overall business model.

 Navigating the Practical Steps for Compliance and Setup

-Aligning a project with national policy requires a structured approach.
-An investor must demonstrate how the venture supports Djibouti’s goals through a clear, professional plan.
+Successfully aligning a project with national policy requires a structured approach.
+An investor needs to demonstrate how the venture supports Djibouti’s goals through a clear, professional plan.

 Develop a Feasibility Study and Business Plan

 A comprehensive business plan is the first and most critical step.
 This document should not only detail financial projections but also explicitly link the project to Vision 2035 and Law No. 115.
-It must quantify the project’s impact on job creation, foreign exchange savings, and local energy capacity.
+Quantifying the project’s impact on job creation, foreign exchange savings, and local energy capacity is essential.

 Outline Investment and Technology